littlefish-tech/Bootstrap-Portfolio/README.md

    <div class="card-img-overlay">
     ```

-## Technologs I use when creating this website:
+## Technology I use when creating this website:

 1. HTML
 2. Bootstrap